 This is an AI translated post.

-Toyota, Mazda, and Subaru Announce Joint Development of Innovative Engines for a Future Energy Environment
+Toyota, Mazda, and Subaru Announce Joint Development of Innovative Engines for Future Energy Environments

 - Writing language: Korean